Term Structure Modeling under Volatility Uncertainty: Robust Versions of Classical Term Structures

 \section{Robust Versions of Classical Term Structures}

-We investigate if we are able to recover robust versions of classical term structure models as examples of our model.
-The HJM framework is very general in the sense that almost every term structure model corresponds to a specific forward rate model.
-This can be checked by choosing a particular diffusion coefficient for the forward rate and computing the risk-neutral short rate dynamics and the bond prices.
-We examine if the same procedure works in the presence of volatility uncertainty.
-By specifying the diffusion coefficient of the forward rate in several ways, we try to obtain generalized versions of classical term structure models.
-The resulting term structures are more general in the sense that they are consistent with the classical models but robust with respect to the volatility.
+The main reason the HJM methodology is so popular is that essentially every term structure model corresponds to a specific example in the HJM model.
+One can verify that the forward rate implied by any arbitrage-free term structure satisfies the HJM drift condition for a particular diffusion coefficient.
+Conversely, the diffusion coefficient fully characterizes the risk-neutral dynamics of the forward rate and the forward rate, in turn, determines all other quantities of the model.
+Thus, one is able to construct arbitrage-free term structure models by simply specifying the diffusion term of the forward rate.
+We investigate what kind of term structure models we obtain when we consider specific examples in the present setting.
+Theorem \ref{no-arbitrage if the drift condition is satisfied} shows that the risk-neutral dynamics of the forward rate are also determined by its diffusion term when there is volatility uncertainty.
+Therefore, the drift condition derived in the previous section enables us to construct arbitrage-free term structure models in the presence of volatility uncertainty by specifying the diffusion term of the forward rate, which we demonstrate in the succeeding examples.
+In particular, our aim is to recover robust versions of classical term structure models by considering the corresponding diffusion coefficients in the present framework, respectively.
 Throughout the section, we impose the following assumptions.
 First, we consider a one-dimensional $G$-Brownian motion, that is, $d=1$ and $\Sigma=[\underline{\sigma},\overline{\sigma}]$ for $\overline{\sigma}\geq\underline{\sigma}>0$.
 Second, we suppose that the initial forward curve is differentiable.
 This is necessary for the derivation of the related short rate dynamics.
 Third, we assume that the drift condition is satisfied.
 This assumption ensures that the model is arbitrage-free and allows us to directly compute the risk-neutral dynamics of the forward rate.
 It should also be noted that the following examples are feasible in the sense that the respective diffusion coefficients satisfy the regularity assumptions from Section \ref{term structure movements}.